How to Stay Focused on What Matters Most

 It’s not always as straightforward as we might hope.
 In fact, we’ve seen many frontline leaders and middle-level managers in organizations we work with struggle to identify their M.I.T.s.

-Five Ways Leaders Can Focus When Everything Is Important
+Five Ways to Stay Focused When Everything Is Important

-Here are five ways to figure out what’s most important and where you and your team can have the most impact:
+Here are five ways to stay focused on what’s most important and where you and your team can have the most impact:

 1. Ask Your Boss.

 When you feel swamped with competing priorities and initiatives, start by asking your supervisor: “What is the most important thing my team can accomplish this year?”